Juana de la Cruz Vázquez Gutiérrez: Franciscan life

 Vázquez lost the ability to speak for six months in 1506.
-Her biographers claim it was a time of purification that developed her gift of preaching, which she began to do in 1508 with the permission of Church authorities.
+Her biographers claim that it was a time of purification that developed her gift of preaching, which she began to do in 1508 with the permission of Church authorities.
 She grew in popularity due to her preaching, which was such that the Franciscan preacher Fray Francisco de Torres claimed that she ...taught, moved and delighted (the listener) more than any of the most eloquent orators; (she preached) in a humble and plain style as is the custom of the Holy Spirit."
 In addition to Emperor Charles V, among those who would go to her sermons were such leading figures of Spanish society as Cardinal Cisneros, Gonzalo Fernández de Córdoba, the military hero of the Reconquest, and Don Juan of Austria.

 In 1509, Vázquez obtained the raising of the status of the convent to that a monastery, of which she was then elected the first abbess.
 The next year, Cisneros granted her the favor of having the Church of San Andrés, a parish church adjacent to the monastery, made a benefice of the community.
 The priest who had been pastor was reduced to being a vicar.
 Although a common arrangement elsewhere in Europe, this was considered a scandal in Spain.
 Because several priests complained about this, Vázquez asked for and received approval for this arrangement from Pope Julius II.

 As abbess, Vázquez mentored and spiritually directed many nobles, clerics, religious and lay people.
 She also expanded the life of the nuns of the monastery to be dedicated to the education of young women.
-She and her sisters were able to extend the community with new foundations in Illescas, Fuensalida (1533) and San Martin de Valdeiglesias (1545).
+She and her sisters extended the community with new foundations in Illescas, Fuensalida (1533) and San Martin de Valdeiglesias (1545).

-When Cisneros died in 1517, Vázquez became the victim of the secular clergy who tried to have the benefice removed from her authority.
+When Cisneros died in 1517, Vázquez became the victim of the secular clergy, which tried to have the benefice removed from her authority.
 Because of this, she asked for and received papal confirmation of the benefice.
 Her troubles, however, continued when a certain nun, Sister Eufrasia, her community's sub-vicaress who desired to take over as abbess, defamed Vázquez to the other nuns.
 These false accusations reached the ears of the Franciscan Minister Provincial who deposed her as abbess.
 She obeyed and exhorted the sisters to accept his decision.

 Sister Eufrasia did not last long as abbess.
 She fell gravely ill and admitted her sin of envy and of defaming Vázquez, who, in 1523, was renamed the abbess of the community.
 In 1524, an illness left her paralyzed, but she continued preaching.
 Slowly, she who had called herself “God’s trumpet” became “God’s guitar.”

 Vázquez died on 3 May 1534 at the age of 53.
 Although she has not been canonized, popular piety refers to her as Santa Juana.